teesar/2420_1/guide.md

 ```
 2. Navigate to the Digital Ocean website and log in to your account.

-2. Click the name of the project you saved your droplet in at the top of the left menu.
+2. Click the **name of the project** you saved your droplet in at the top of the left menu.
 - Note: If this is your first Digital Ocean project, the project is likely called "first-project".
 ![alt text](image-27.png)

-3. Click Copy next to the IP address of your droplet to copy it.
+3. Click **Copy** next to the IP address of your droplet to copy it.
 ![alt text](image-29.png)

-4. Return to the terminal window you opened and paste the ip address after the @ from your entry.
+4. Return to the terminal window you opened and paste the ** after the @ from your entry.
 ![alt text](image-30.png)

-5. Press enter to run the command.
+5. Press **enter** to run the command.
 - Note: The -i flag is used to set the path to the private SSH key you created earlier.
 - Note: The "arch" is a user that exists on the Arch Linux image.